Group-Vetted Real Estate Investments — Without Becoming a Landlord

 It depends on the deal.
 Some sponsors have an in-house property management team, others outsource to a property management company.
 Either way, expect similar costs for property management fees.

 Deni Supplee and G. Brian Davis, our quirky and brilliant founders, show up just about everywhere in the world of real estate investing.
-Every week we appear somewhere in the press or other media appearances such as:
+Every week we appear somewhere in the press or other media appearances, and we make ourselves available for open Zoom calls every Thursday at 3:30 EST.

 Deni Supplee and G. Brian Davis love real estate, passive income, lifestyle design, and teaching.